dehypnosis/leaderboard/README.md

 ### 2.1.
 Assumptions
 - Player's id and MMR should be a positive integer.
+- Client request for creating entity includes player's id as payload.
 - A player with higher MMR takes higher (numerically lower) rank.
-- For the tied MMR, younger player (whose id is numerically higher) will occupy higher rank.
+- For the tied MMR, younger player (whose id is numerically higher) occupies higher rank.

 ### 2.2.
 Overview